 I look at Flexera’s role as providing both a microscope and binoculars so you can get a complete picture of the world in which you operate.
 The microscope gives you a highly granular look inward at your IT assets.
 The binoculars help you look outward, giving you a close-up view of the larger IT world.

 To provide these “binoculars,” Flexera is investing in in-depth research with targeted surveys and reports that bring important industry concerns and considerations into focus.
-For example, the RightScale 2019 State of the Cloud Report from Flexera examines trends in public, private and hybrid cloud adoption, while the Flexera 2020 State of Tech Spend Report delves into how organizations worldwide are allocating their IT dollars.
+For example, the Flexera State of the Cloud Report examines trends in public, private and hybrid cloud adoption, while the Flexera State of Tech Spend Report delves into how organizations worldwide are allocating their IT dollars.
 We’ll continue conducting these two surveys and reporting our findings annually to keep the data current and uncover emerging trends.

 More than half of the organizations we surveyed report that digital transformation is their top priority, and 84 percent have adopted a multi-cloud strategy to make transformation possible.
 Multi-cloud is also serving another critical purpose: enabling CIOs to avoid the vendor lock-in that has hobbled IT in the past.